darshanrao/AI-Space-Search-Engine/README.md

 ### 🧱 Data Layer

 * Vector DB: **Qdrant**, storing each chunk with metadata like paper ID, section, and URL for precise citation linking
-* Context + session storage: **Supabase Postgres**, for multi-turn conversations and persistent threads
+* Context + session storage: For multi-turn conversations and persistent threads

 ---